ericbulloch/scaled/README.md

 I plan on using React to display the data in charts and graphs.
 I am not sure what library I will be using.

 Each stage will have a docker compose file so that others can validate or dispute my results.

+## Layout

+I think there will be an overall readme file that is used to explain each step and what I am thinking at that stage or scaling the reporting system.
+Each stage will have its own code to show how changes affected the speed and memory usage of the reporting system.
+I will also be including the steps to reproduce the data that I am using at each step, that way even though numbers may be different between machines the magnitude of a change will be consistent.

+Each stage will be in a stages folder.
+All files for that stage will be included within that folder.

+## Conclusion

+I hope to learn more about scaling and what it takes to move the needle for clients that have large needs.
+I want to publish this repository so that others can see what has been done and then decide for themselves if a "slow technology" is the issue that is preventing the scaling or if it is something else.

+I am trying to start a conversation on what the something else is.